microsoft/LightLDA/README.md

 The highlight features of LightLDA are

-* **Scalable**: LightLDA can train models with trillions of parameters on big data with billions of documents, a scale previous implementations cann't handle.
+* **Scalable**: LightLDA can train models with trillions of parameters on big data with billions of documents, a scale previous implementations can't handle.
 * **Fast**: The sampler can sample millions of tokens per second per multi-core node.
-* **Lightweight**: Such big tasks can be trained with as few as tens of machines.
+* **Lightweight**: Such large tasks can be completed with as few as tens of machines.

 ## Quick Start